adugast/sff/README.md

 ## Program description:

-SFF is an attempt to recode a supervisor similar to the Liunx-supervisor.
+SFF is an attempt to recode a supervisor similar to the Linux-supervisor.
-It allows the user to control a number of processes and command on them.
+It allows the user to control a number of processes and execute command on them.

 Available commands:
 "Usage: command [optional params]\n"